 Realizing they have let you down once again, they feel ashamed, unworthy, and like they can never live up to what you want from them.

-This issue is subtle, folks.
+This issue is subtle.
 And popular parenting techniques like Love and Logic are well-meant, but teach parents how to get obedience through manipulation, or getting your kids to please YOU.

 Well, what does this do?

-It causes you to find your worth as a parent in your child’s behavior, while at the same time causes your child to find their worth in your response.
+It causes you to find your worth as a parent in your child’s behavior, while at the same time causing your child to find their worth in your response.

-Does that make sense?
-Your children will respond one of two ways — become a great little actor, or hate themselves for not being perfect.
+Your children will respond one of two ways — become a great little actor of perfection, or blame themselves for not being perfect.

 So what can we do about it?

 Well, here is quite possibly the best advice you will ever receive as a parent.

 Expect your child to be disobedient, don’t expect them to be adults, and acknowledge that they are sinners just like you.

 Identify WITH your kids, instead of finding your identity IN your kids.